Skip to main content

 Password expiryHow frequently user passwords expire and need to be reset.
 Options include: Never, One month, Two months, Six months, or One year.
 The default setting is Never.

 Prevent password reuseSpecifies whether passwords can be reused and how many previous passwords the system checks for reuse.
 For example, selecting Last 3 would allow users to reuse a password other than the last three that they used.
 Options include: Never, Last 3, Last 5, Last 10, or Last 20.
-The default setting is Never.
+The default setting is Last 10.

 How Brinqa calculates password strength